gem/oq-irmt-qgis/svir/help/source/11_upload_project_to_platform.rst

     visualized through a web browser after it has been uploaded to the OpenQuake Platform

-To upload a project to the OQ-Platform, click *Upload project to the OpenQuake Platform*.
+To upload a project to the OQ-Platform, click :guilabel:`Upload project to the OpenQuake Platform`.
 This will result in the opening of a dialog window in which, depending on the context, the window will look like those delineated in :numref:`fig-upload-dialog` or :numref:`fig-update-dialog`.
 The former will be displayed if the current project has never been uploaded to the